xixogo5105/uiptv/GUIDE.md

 - **Category Filter**: Enter keywords (comma-separated) to hide entire categories (e.g., `adult, xxx, shopping`).
 - **Channel Filter**: Enter specific channel names to exclude them from your list.
 - **Pause Filtering**: Toggle this option to temporarily show all hidden content without deleting your filter lists.
+- **Web Server Impact**: Note that these filters also apply to the content served via the web server.
+If you filter out a category here, it will not be visible on your remote devices.

 ### Appearance & Styling
 Make UIPTV look the way you want: